 After the U.S. investigation of China, President Trump had to come up with a plan for balancing the trade deal once more.
 He issued a tariff to be included on several different types of products, in addition to the normal tariff rate.
 This list of products is called a “retaliation list,” but he didn’t just stop at one.

-There are now 4 retaliation lists in place, covering almost every single product that China exports.
+There are now 4 retaliation lists in place, covering almost every single product that China exports to the U.S.

 The first list of products affected by new tariffs was directly related to the accusations against China.
 Because of the Chinese acquisition of U.S. technologies, the majority of items on this list were industrially significant technologies.